oSoWoSo/text-forge/docs/modes.md

 - **Indentation Settings** _optional_

-   After release of TFM API v2.2 (Text Forge v0.2), modes can provide indetation settings, so you can use multiple modes and be sure about automatic setting indentation options when you change mode.
-For example, in YAML indetation must be with spaces, bug in GDScript tabs are recommended, so a YAML mode can provide 2 spaces as indetation and a GDScript mode can provide single tab with 4 width as indetation and you haven't need to change indentation type and size each time you open a new file.
+   After release of TFM API v2.2 (Text Forge v0.2), modes can provide indentation settings, so you can use multiple modes and be sure about automatic setting indentation options when you change mode.
+For example, in YAML indentation must be with spaces, bug in GDScript tabs are recommended, so a YAML mode can provide 2 spaces as indentation and a GDScript mode can provide single tab with 4 width as indentation and you haven't need to change indentation type and size each time you open a new file.

    To customize this feature for each mode, you can use **Indentation Settings** menu in bottom right corner of editor (a button with a text like `Tabs (4)`), you can open a file with target mode and then use this button to set custom settings, Also you can use `Format > Indentation > Reset To Mode Indentation Settings` to restore original settings.
 If you want disable